List of Reformed denominations: Great Britain and Ireland

 In Wales, there are the Union of Welsh Independents, which is another congregational body.
 The Presbyterian Church of Wales is one of the biggest Christian denomination in Wales.

 In Scotland, presbyterianism was established in 1560 by John Knox who studied in Geneva and planted Calvinism in his home country.
-The presbyterian churches in the US, Canada, Australia trace their origin back primarily from Scotland.
+The presbyterian churches in the Canada, Australia, New Zealand trace their origin back primarily from Scotland.